johnsprinkle/unbound/README.md

-# cloudflared
+# unbound
-A minimal Docker image with cloudflared installed and configuration options exposed
+A minimal Docker image with Unbound DNS resolver installed and configuration options exposed